How to Properly Clean Your Heat Pump?

 Common Cleaning Mistakes to Avoid

 Always turn off the power before cleaning your heat pump to avoid accidents.
 Avoid harsh chemicals; instead, use mild detergents or specialized cleaning solutions.
 Don’t skip professional maintenance.
 Regular checkups can identify issues early and save you from costly repairs.
-Professionals have the tools and expertise to keep your heat pump running efficiently.
+Professionals have the tools and expertise to keep your heat pump running efficiently—and they’ll know exactly how to clean filters on heat pump systems specific to your brand or model.

 Best Cleaning Products on the table in the bluye background